 What's happened

-McDonald's launched a limited free promotion offering a caviar and chicken nugget pairing, inspired by fan trends.
-The kits, available online on Feb.
-10, sold out within minutes amid website crashes and bot purchases, sparking social media outrage and resale on eBay.
+McDonald's launched a limited free promotion offering a caviar and chicken nugget kit, inspired by fan trends.
+The kits sold out within minutes, causing website crashes and sparking social media outrage.
+Only 750 kits were available, with some reselling for hundreds of dollars online.

 What's behind the headline?